AsaCooperStickland/Spike_And_Slab/README.md

 Python code for my masters project.

+    spike_n_slab.py

+Uses Gibbs sampling to get sample from posterior with 'spike and slab priors'.

+    tests.py

+Does some data visualisation

 # Intro

 I've got a dataset of peptoids (a peptide mimicking molecule), and how effective they are against a range of different